Paramstr/Paramstr/README.md

 - 👋 Hi, I’m @Param
-- 👀 I’m a Designer that codes/ coder that designs?
-- 🌱 I’m currently learning React!!!
-- 📫 How to reach me ...
-Dont!!!

 <!---
 Paramstr/Paramstr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.